phR0ze/cyberlinux-multiboot/README.md

 ---

 # Backlog <a name="backlog"/></a>
+* Test BIOS install with custom steps
+* Test UEFI automated install
+* Test UEFI install with custom steps
+* Don't require new users to immediately change their passwords

+# Changelog <a name="changelog"/></a>
+* Containerize the builder
 * Compress layers into squashfs images
-* Containerize the builder

-# Changelog <a name="changelog"/></a>
 * Build bootable USB with custom menus